 A car insurance claim is a request for reimbursement from an insurance company for the costs of damage or injury in an auto accident.

-There are several types of auto insurance coverages that address different types of incidents.
-You won't be able to file a claim unless you have coverage for the specific incident in question.
-The most commonly held coverages include:
+There are several types of auto insurance coverage that address different incidents.
+You can’t file a claim unless you have coverage for the specific incident in question.
+Common coverages include:

-- Personal injury protection (PIP) and Medical Payments (MedPay) coverage offer bodily injury reimbursement for the costs of physical harm to you or your passengers in an accident, regardless of who was at fault.
-PIP may also cover the cost of wages lost due to missed work.
+- Personal injury protection (PIP) and Medical Payments (MedPay) coverage offer bodily injury reimbursement for the costs of harm to you or your passengers in an accident, regardless of who was at fault.
+PIP may also cover lost wages due to missed work.

-- Comprehensive and collision insurance cover damages to your car.
-Comprehensive insurance refers to damage resulting from 'acts of god', or events outside a driver's control; for example, vandalism, impact with an animal, theft or a tree branch that falls on your windshield.
-Collision insurance covers damage from accidents that happen while driving your car regardless of who was at fault, such as crashing into another car or a tree.
+- Comprehensive and collision insurance covers damage to your car.
+Comprehensive insurance covers damage from 'acts of god' or events outside the driver's control, like vandalism, impact with an animal, theft or a tree branch hitting your windshield.
+Collision insurance covers damage from accidents while driving regardless of who was at fault, such as crashing into another car or a tree.

-- Uninsured and underinsured motorist coverage are similar to liability insurance but provide coverage to you in accidents involving an at-fault, uninsured or underinsured driver.
-When the other driver is at fault, you usually make a claim directly to their insurance provider.
-However, if the at-fault driver is uninsured, then uninsured motorist insurance will cover your bodily injury and property damage.
-Similarly, if the at-fault driver has insurance but not enough to cover your expenses, underinsured motorist coverage would pay for the remaining damage.
+- Uninsured and underinsured motorist coverage is similar to liability insurance but covers accidents involving an at-fault, uninsured or underinsured driver.
+When the other driver is at fault, you would normally file a claim with their insurance provider.
+However, if the at-fault driver is uninsured, then your uninsured motorist insurance would cover your bodily injury and property damage.
+Similarly, if the at-fault driver has insufficient insurance to cover your expenses, your underinsured motorist coverage would pay for the remaining damage.

-- Full coverage refers to a policy that includes all of the insurance coverages listed above.
+- Full coverage includes all of the types of coverage listed above.

 What your auto insurance covers

-Required coverages vary by state, and you will often need to opt-in for a specific type of coverage if you do not choose a full-coverage policy.
+Required coverage varies by state, and you often need to opt-in for a specific type of coverage unless you choose a full-coverage policy.
 Liability insurance is almost always required, and several states also mandate PIP.
 Other coverages, however, are not as commonly required by law.

-You should read your policy to understand what coverages you hold, and check with your state's insurance department to understand local regulations.
-Your car insurance may include all of these coverages or just one, so it's always good to confirm as you seek help with filing your auto insurance claims.
+Read your policy to understand the coverage you have, and check with your state's insurance department about local regulations.
+Your car insurance may include all of these coverages or just one, so it's good to confirm as you seek help with your auto insurance claim.

 How do car insurance claims work?

-There are three primary steps to filing a car insurance claim after an accident:
+There are three main steps to filing a car insurance claim after an accident: